 There will be weekly quizzes and homework.
 These are designed to help you test your understanding of the class material.
 Use them to see what you missed or need help with, and to ask follow-up questions in class.
 These are graded on submission, so as long as you submit them on time, you get full points.
 There are no extensions or make-up options on these.
 Weekly quizzes and homework assignments are also a low-key way of practicing before graded assignments.
 Skills you practice in homework will be necessary for the problem sets (see below).
-A random subset of questions from the quizzes will be included in the final exam you will complete in class.
+A random subset of questions from the quizzes will be included in the final exam.

 a.
-Chapter quiz (due Tuesday 11.59 pm): 50 points

-A portion of the textbook chapter will be assigned for each Wednesday class.
+Reading quiz (due Monday 11.59 pm): 50 points A portion of the textbook chapter will be assigned for each lecture.
 You will work through the chapter, doing all the included calculations and tests in R. Once you're done with the assigned portion for that week - go to Blackboard and take the quiz.
-The quizzes consist of multiple-choice and short-answer questions and focus on the major statistical concepts introduced in the text.
+The quizzes consist of multiplechoice and short-answer questions and focus on the major statistical concepts introduced in the text.